-Development of raw material consumption (RMC) in
+Development of raw material consumption (RMC) in Germany by raw material group, 2008-2020

 Preliminary estimate based on changes in direct material flows as reported by Eurostat, 2021.
-(Dittrich et al., 2022a)
+(Dittrich et al., 2022 a)

 Romania was the most pronounced.
 The primary reason for this was the increasing consumption of non-metallic minerals due to the sharp upturn in activity in the construction sector.